m5it/esp32_html_panel/README.md

 - http://192.168.4.1/reset      # To reset to startup panel.
 - (Other options are used trough html panel "upload_file_form.html" or if user create his panel with his configurations trough JSON.)

-# Supported actions trough JSON
+# Supported actions trough JSON and WEB
 - analogRead(), analogWrite()
 - digitalRead(), digitalWrite()
 - executing multiple actions to run motor driver L298 and similar.